Exhibition at the Museum of Man

 - Duration: until June 3, 2019

-In my skin, the exhibition on the largest organ of the human body
+In my skin, the expo on the largest organ of the human body

 - Original devices show the different hazards that the skin undergoes daily.
 The passage of time the migration of cells to the surface where they die after thirty days.
 The passage of years on the faces.